aexol-studio/deenruv/docs/docs/reference/graphql-api/shop/enums.md

 <div class="graphql-code-line comment"></div>

-<div class="graphql-code-line comment">`Permission.Owner` is a special permission which is used in some Vendure resolvers to indicate that that resolver should only</div>
+<div class="graphql-code-line comment">`Permission.Owner` is a special permission which is used in some Deenruv resolvers to indicate that that resolver should only</div>

 <div class="graphql-code-line comment">be accessible to the "owner" of that resource.</div>